-His ballet work includes Outlier (New York City Ballet), Dyad 1929 (The Australian Ballet, also Houston Ballet), L’Anatomie de la sensation (Paris Opera Ballet), Renature (NDT).
-For The Royal Ballet, he has designed Woolf Works, Live Fire Exercise, Limen, Infra (also for Joffrey Ballet, Mariinsky Ballet, Tulsa Ballet, Hessisches Ballet, Royal Danish Ballet, Flanders Ballet and The Australian Ballet) and Chroma (also The Australian Ballet, Alvin Ailey American Dance Theater, Boston Ballet, National Ballet of Canada, San Francisco Ballet, Royal Danish Ballet, Pennsylvania Ballet, Bolshoi Ballet, Dutch National Ballet and Polish National Ballet).
+His ballet work includes Songs of Bukovina (American Ballet Theatre), Outlier (New York City Ballet), Dyad 1929 (The Australian Ballet and Houston Ballet), L’Anatomie de la Sensation (Paris Opera Ballet), and Renature (NDT).
+For The Royal Ballet, he has designed Woolf Works, Live Fire Exercise, Limen, Infra (also for The Joffrey Ballet, Mariinsky Ballet, Tulsa Ballet, Royal Danish Ballet, Flanders Ballet, and The Australian Ballet), and Chroma (also for The Australian Ballet, Alvin Ailey American Dance Theater, Boston Ballet, National Ballet of Canada, San Francisco Ballet, Royal Danish Ballet, Pennsylvania Ballet, Bolshoi Ballet, Dutch National Ballet, and Polish National Ballet).

-His opera work includes designing the costumes for Roberto Devereux and Cavalleria Rusticana/Pagliacci (Metropolitan Opera), Rusalka (Lyric Opera Chicago), Beatrice et Benedict (Theater an der Wien), Don Carlo (Bolshoi Opera), Daphne (La Monnaie, Brussels), Messiah (English National Opera, Opéra de Lyon) and La Cenerentola (Glyndebourne).
-For The Royal Opera his work includes: Les Troyens (also La Scala and San Francisco Opera), Aïda (also Valencia) and The Tempest.
+His opera work includes designing the set and costumes for Così Fan Tutte (Sydney Opera House) and The Love for Three Oranges (Staatstheater Mainz).
+His costume designs for opera include The Flying Dutchman, Norma, Roberto Devereux, and Cavalleria Rusticana/Pagliacci (Metropolitan Opera, New York), Rusalka (Lyric Opera, Chicago), Beatrice et Benedict (Theater an der Wien), Don Carlo (Bolshoi, Moscow), Daphne (La Monnaie, Brussels), Messiah (English National Opera and Opéra de Lyon), and La Cenerentola (Glyndebourne).
+For the Royal Opera House his work includes: Les Troyens (also for La Scala and San Francisco Opera), Aïda, and The Tempest.

-Costume designs for theatre include A Midsummer Night’s Dream (Shakespeare’s Globe), In the Republic of Happiness (Royal Court), The Kitchen, Dido, Queen of Carthage and The Hour We Knew Nothing of Each Other (National Theatre), Judgment Day (Almeida) and All About my Mother (Old Vic).
-He also designed costumes for the London 2012 Paralympics opening ceremony.
-Junge won the Linbury Prize for stage design in 2001.
+Costume designs for theater include A Midsummer Night’s Dream (Shakespeare’s Globe), In the Republic of Happiness (Royal Court), Aristocrats (Donmar), The Visit, The Kitchen, Dido, Queen of Carthage, and The Hour We Knew Nothing of Each Other (National Theatre), Judgment Day and Dance Nation (Almeida), and All About my Mother (Old Vic).